Servicemembers Civil Relief Act: Provisions

-Courts will generally require litigants to provide proof that an individual is not on active duty before adverse action is taken, i.e. foreclosures, garnishments, attachments, evictions, and judgments.
-It is important to note that the benefits conferred upon servicemembers extend after active duty.
-Verification of active military duty may be achieved on-line via the Defense Manpower Data Center.
+Courts will generally require litigants to provide proof that an individual is not on active duty before adverse action is taken, i.e., foreclosures, garnishments, attachments, evictions, and judgments.
+The benefits conferred upon servicemembers extend beyond active duty.
+Verification of active military duty can be obtained online through the Defense Manpower Data Center.

 The act also specifically states that servicemembers and their spouses do not gain or lose a domicile based on their presence or lack thereof in any U.S. jurisdiction solely on the basis of military orders.
 Section 571 outlines this concept for purposes of taxation, and Section 595 for voting purposes.

 Under the SCRA, service members are entitled to a cap of 6% on interest rates for pre-existing debts incurred before active duty.
 The law also restricts the use of military allotments, protecting servicemembers from unauthorized automatic deductions from their military pay.
 Additionally, efforts are made to safeguard servicemembers from identity theft.

 A January 2023 amendment to the SCRA added a provision that provides license portability for servicemembers and their spouses.
 This allows them to practice a profession using an out-of-state license in most cases.

+The provisions regarding license portability were updated in December 2024, with the following changes: